Summer Enrollment is Open! View Class Schedules

 Course Description

-In the Wizard Level 3 Capstone course, the final course of the middle school program, students apply what they’ve learned to build a sophisticated multiplayer game.
-Capstone courses are a chance to be more creative and independent while building a more extensive application.
-Students must leverage their HTML, CSS, and JavaScript skills to create an engaging user experience.
-They’ll develop a custom API to communicate between the front-end and back-end of their game.
-Finally, they’ll model and manipulate the game’s data through a relational database.
-After completing this course, students graduate from the middle school program and enter Professional Web App Development, the second course in Wizard Level 2 of our high school program.
+In the final course, Wizard Level 3 Capstone, students apply their knowledge to build three sophisticated web applications.
+They leverage their HTML, CSS, and JavaScript skills to develop a custom API that communicates between the front-end and back-end of their websites.
+They’ll also model and manipulate the website’s data through a relational database.
+Upon completing this course, students graduate and enter Professional Web App Development, the second course in Wizard Level 2 of our high school program.

 elementary school girl in coding class